Abdul Hamid II: Armenian question

 Starting around 1890, Armenians began demanding implementation of the reforms promised to them at the Berlin Conference.
 To prevent such measures, in 1890–91 Abdul Hamid gave semi-official status to the bandits who were already actively mistreating the Armenians in the provinces.
 Made up of Kurds and other ethnic groups such as Turcomans, and armed by the state, they came to be called the Hamidiye Alayları ("Hamidian Regiments").
 The Hamidiye and Kurdish brigands were given free rein to attack Armenians – confiscating stores of grain, foodstuffs, and driving off livestock – confident of escaping punishment as they were subject only to court-martial.
 In the face of such violence, the Armenians established revolutionary organizations: the Social Democrat Hunchakian Party (Hunchak; founded in Switzerland in 1887) and the Armenian Revolutionary Federation (the ARF or Dashnaktsutiun, founded in 1890 in Tiflis).
 Unrest ensued and clashes occurred in 1892 at Merzifon and in 1893 at Tokat.
 Abdul Hamid put these revolts down with harsh methods.
 As a result, 300,000 Armenians were killed in what became known as the Hamidian massacres.
 News of the massacres was widely reported in Europe and the United States and drew strong responses from foreign governments and humanitarian organizations.

+Abdul Hamid's personal role in the massacres is disputed.
+It is considered unlikely that he personally ordered them, but there is circumstantial evidence that suggest he showed "benign neglect", if not "actual covert support" for the perpetrators.
+Robert Melson noted that a distinction must be made between the policies of Abdul Hamid and of the later policies of the Young Turks during the Armenian genocide: "Sultan Abdul Hamid II had no intention of exterminating the Armenians or destroying the Armenian millet as such.
+The main reason why total genocide was not perpetrated by the Ottoman regime in 1894–1896 was its commitment to Islam, to the millet system, and to restoring the old order".

-Abdul Hamid was called the "Bloody Sultan" or "Red Sultan" in the West.
+After the massacres, Abdul Hamid began to be called the "Bloody Sultan" or "Red Sultan" in the West.
 On 21 July 1905, the Armenian Revolutionary Federation attempted to assassinate him with a car bomb during a public appearance, but he was delayed for a minute, and the bomb went off too early, killing 26, wounding 58 (four of whom died during their treatment in hospital), and destroying 17 cars.
 This continued aggression, along with the handling of the Armenian desire for reform, led western European powers to take a more hands-on approach with the Turks.
 Abdul Hamid survived an attempted stabbing in 1904 as well.